mellamomax/ica_shopping/README.md

 - Two-way smart sync: new items added, removed, or updated
 - Avoid duplicates and restore loops

+NOTE: Integration is under construction and will have bugs or not work at all.
+Will keep updating this.
+Feel free to add issues and or suggest features

-## 📥 Installation
+## 📥 Installation via HACS

-Ensure that you have HACS installed.

-Add Integration via HACS:

-After you have HACS installed, you can simply click this button:

-Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.

-Click Download.
-Restart Home Assistant.
-Alternatively, you can follow these instructions to add it via HACS:

 Add Custom Repository:

 Open HACS in Home Assistant.
-Go to Integrations.
 Click on the ... in the top right corner and select Custom repositories.
 Add the URL https://github.com/mellamomax/ica_shopping/ Set the category to Integration and click Add.
-Install the Integration:

-Search for Ica Shopping in the HACS Integrations.
-Click Download.
-Restart Home Assistant.
+Download the Integration and restart Home Assistant.

 Configure Integration:

 Go to Settings -> Devices & Services.
 Click Add Integration.
 Search for and select Ica Shopping.
-5. Enter your `session_id` (from ICA.se) and select your shopping list.
+5. Enter your `session_id` and `ica_list_id` which you want to add.
 6. (Optional) Link a `todo` entity to sync with Google Keep.
 Submit

-## 🧠 How to Get Your `session_id`
+## How to Get Your `session_id`

 1. Open [ica.se](https://www.ica.se) in Chrome.
 2. Log in.